 Faculty have been trained in many diverse colleges and universities and have in-depth experience with graduate teaching and clinical supervision.
-Faculty research productivity is increasing and a new MA thesis degree track has opened for interested students.

 Students who enroll in the program will find that they have been trained to think scientifically about diagnosis and treatment in Audiology and Speech-Language Pathology, and to focus on problem-solving strategies.
 Classes are relatively small in size, and the social scene is both friendly and a foundation for professional networking following graduation.

 The Master of Communication Disorders Degree Program was established in 1974 and graduated its first class in August 1975.
 Since that time there have been approximately 500 graduates with Masters of Communication Disorders degrees in Speech-Language Pathology and Audiology.

 A Masters degree in Speech-Language Pathology and a Doctor of Audiology degree are offered on the New Orleans campus.